SignatureKT/Twitch-Currency-Bot/README.md

 # Twitch-Currency-Bot
-Twitch-Currency-Bot is a currency bot to suit your gambing needs.
+Twitch-Currency-Bot is a currency bot to suit your gambling needs.

 ## Using Twitch-Currency-Bot
 ### Prerequisites